Combat depression with wellbeing coaching

 Here are some of the options available:

-• 7 cups of tea – free, confidential and anonymous conversations with trained volunteer counsellors.
+• 7 cups of tea – free, confidential, and anonymous conversations with trained volunteer counselors.
 They also offer free tools to help you cope with depression.
 Available 24/7/365 across the globe and in various languages.

-• iPrevail – free anonymous chat support for depression with trained peer counsellors.
+• iPrevail – free anonymous chat support for depression with trained peer counselors.
 Available 24/7/365.

 • Turn2me – online anxiety and depression support groups for free, but booking is required.